The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Horizontal Diffusion Maps on Fibre Bundles

-With these technical preparations, we are now ready to define a random walk tailored to the data set with pairwise correspondences.
-Starting from a point $e\in E$, in one step a random walker is allowed to jump to a neighboring $e'\in E$ only if fibre $F_{\pi \left( e' \right)}$ is different from $F_{\pi \left( e \right)}$; moreover, infinitesimally the jump follows only horizontal directions in $H_eE$, and the projection of the trajectory on $M$ is piecewise geodesic.
-More precisely, if the random walker is at $e\in F_x\subset E$ at time step $k$, it will, at time step $k+1$, land on its parallel-transport image $P_{yx}\left( e \right)$ on fibre $F_y$ ($y\neq x$) .
-This random walk on the fibre bundle $\mathscr{E}$ can be viewed as ``driven'' by an underlying random walk on the base manifold $M$ (see Figure~\ref{fig:stochastic_parallel_transport} for an illustration).
-Passing to the continuous limit, both random walks on the fibre bundle and the base manifold converge to diffusion processes.
+Equipped with the geometric notion of fibre bundles, we are now ready to define a random walk tailored to a data set with pairwise correspondences.
+Starting from a point $e\in E$, in one step a random walker is allowed to jump to a neighboring $e'\in E$ only $\pi \left( e' \right)\neq \pi \left( e \right)$ and $e,e'$ can be joined by a horizontally lifted image of a piecewise geodesic connecting $\pi \left( e \right)$ to $\pi' \left( e \right)$ on $M$.
+More specifically, just as a standard random walk on $M$ jumps from $x\in M$ to a neighbor $y\in M$ following a transition probability $\mathbb{P}\left( y\mid x \right)$, a horizontal random walk jumps from $e\in F_x\subset E$ to $P_{yx}\left( e \right)\in F_y\subset E$ with transition probability $\mathbb{P}\left( y\mid x \right)$; note in particular that this transition probability depends only on the projections $x=\pi \left( e \right)$ and $y=\pi \left( P_{yx}\left( e \right) \right)$.
+In this sense, a horizontal random walk on the fibre bundle $\mathscr{E}$ can be viewed as ``driven'' by an underlying random walk on the base manifold $M$ (see Figure~\ref{fig:stochastic_parallel_transport} for an illustration).
+Passing to the continuous limit (in the weak sense as the random walk step size approaches zero, see \cite{BNR2017} and Section~\ref{sec:conv-rate-from}), both random walks on the fibre bundle and the base manifold converge to diffusion processes.
 For the convenience of exposition, hereafter we refer to the limit diffusion process on the fibre bundle as the \emph{horizontal lift} of the limit diffusion process on the base manifold.
 In the Riemannian setting, this construction is reminiscent of the notion of \emph{stochastic parallel transport}~\cite{Ito1962ICM,Hsu2002Book} in stochastic differential geometry.

 The following is a precise description of the horizontal diffusion processes on the fibre bundle in the language of symmetric Markov semigroups.
 For clarity, let us assume $M$ and $F$ are both orientable.
 Let \emph{kernel} $K:\mathbb{R}\rightarrow \mathbb{R}^{\geq 0}$ be a smooth function compactly supported on the unit interval $\left[ 0,1 \right]$.
 For \emph{bandwidth parameter} $\epsilon>0$ and any pairs of $x,y\in M$, define